3DCoded/DynamicMacros/docs/index.md

 ---

-!!! warning
-    This is still a work in progress.

 Klipper Dynamic Macros is an unofficial way to update macros without restarting Klipper, so you can update macros mid-print and see their results live.

 ## How Normal Macros Work